 On our way home from the dealership, I made numerous phone calls to the dealerships we had recently visited.
 Some of which still participated in the program, so we had to make a hasty decision.
 We purchased another vehicle we are not totally happy with just so we could take advantage of the government incentive.
 This would not have been the case if this dealership did not back out of the original contract they signed with us or if they never signed one to begin with!

 Jan.
 19th, 2009 regarding my vehicle when I picked it up at your Service Department.
 I have no idea what kind of business you are running but today I was treated very poorly from your Service Department (Neil, your service manager - horrible person, was no help at all - did not say one word to the tech, Jon and not even a "sorry" for Neil) plus the disrespect of my car when it's in your hands.

 I bought an Odyssey at 8:30 p.m. on 8th Jan 2009, Thu.
 The Sales person was a nice ameable person and thanked me for the business.

 I own a 2000 black Honda Civic.
 I recently noticed that there are numerous spots on the hood, trunk, and roof where the paint has come off.
 The spots are worn down to the base coat and it looks as though the problem is getting worse.
 The service manager at the dealer said that the problem was due to bird poop and that it isn't covered under my warranty.
 The car is only 14 months old and I've put less than 18,000 miles on it.
 I get the feeling that I'm going to get the run around in trying to address this problem, any advice?

 My car looks aweful.
 It is covered under a 3 year or 36,000 mile guarantee and Honda isn't living up to it.
 I anticipate having to take time off from my new job to pursue this matter which is quite upsetting.

-Open Road Honda Company Profile
+Open Road Honda Company Information